Aldershot Shots

-Brief history
+History

+In 1929, eight meetings were held at the 25 acres Aldershot Sports Stadium on Boxall's Lane.
+The first of these was held on Wednesday 3 July 1929.
+Although seven of the meetings were individual events there was one team fixture against Southampton Saints.
+The stadium is known to have hosted speedway in 1931 but would later become a reservoir (known as Badshot Lea Little Pond).
+The date that the stadium was demolished is unknown.

-In 1929, eight meetings were held at Boxalls Lane before the sport was introduced to the Tongham track in 1950.
-They first competed in the National League Division Three in 1950 and were based at Aldershot Stadium, where the team finished the season in fifth place.
+In 1950, speedway returned to Aldershot at the greyhound stadium known as Aldershot Stadium.
+The track was completed by February 1950 and a team was entered for the National League Division Three season, where the team finished the season in fifth place.
 In 1951, the finished slightly better in third place.
 The star of the 1950 and 1951 team was Trevor Redmond while his fellow Kiwi Geoff Mardon was also a star man.

 In 1952, the third division was replaced by the Southern League and Aldershot finished 7th.
 In 1953, the stadium was used for open meetings.

 A team called the California Poppies moved to Aldershot in 1957 and were renamed the Aldershot Poppies.
 The team competed in the 1957 Southern Area League, Aldershot reverted back to the name Shots and had one more season of league racing in 1959.

-In 1960, after a short season of open meetings, the track closed.
+In 1960, after a short season of open meetings, the speedway track closed.